-The Company's results of operations reflect the seasonal nature of the natural gas business.
-Annual gas revenues are substantially realized during the heating season as a result of higher sales of natural gas due to cold weather.
+The Company's results of operations reflect the seasonal nature of the gas business.
+Annual gas revenues are substantially realized during the heating season as a result of higher sales of gas due to cold weather.
 Accordingly, the results of operations are historically most favorable in the first and fourth quarters.
 Fluctuations in seasonal weather conditions may have a significant effect on the result of operations.
-Sales of electricity are generally less sensitive to weather than natural gas sales, but may also be affected by the weather conditions in both the winter and summer seasons.
-Also, as a result of recent rate cases, the Company's natural gas sales margins are derived from a higher percentage of fixed billing components, including customer charges.
-Therefore, natural gas revenues and margin will be less affected by the seasonal nature of the natural gas business.
-In addition, as discussed above, approximately 27% and 11% of the Company's total annual electric and natural gas sales volumes, respectively, are decoupled and changes in sales to existing customers do not affect sales margin.
+Sales of electricity are generally less sensitive to weather than gas sales, but may also be affected by the weather conditions in both the winter and summer seasons.
+Also, as a result of recent rate cases, the Company's gas GAAP gross margins and gas adjusted gross margins (a non-GAAP measure discussed below) are derived from a higher percentage of fixed billing components, including customer charges.
+Therefore, gas revenues and gas adjusted gross margin will be less affected by the seasonal nature of the gas business.
+In addition, as previously discussed, approximately 27% and 11% of the Company's total annual electric and gas sales volumes, respectively, are decoupled and changes in sales to existing customers do not affect GAAP gross margin and adjusted gross margin.